MartinN11/2020-ws_domn/slides.md

 Apple Permission Issues

+* Permission errors usually associated with MacOS installations
+* Ownership & permission errors can occur when account has been moved or file owner was modified

+---

+### 8. Problems of Ownership

+Apple Permission Isssues

+* Occur when an application (or system user) is performing unauthorized operation in the filesystem
-* GibHub example -> Microsoft program causes problems when used on Mac
+> GitHub example -> Microsoft program causes problems when used on Mac

 ---